 Raven SR, Chevron and Hyzon Motors Collaborate to Produce Hydrogen from Green Waste in Northern California

-Raven SR Inc. (Raven SR), a renewable fuels company, Chevron New Energies, a division of Chevron U.S.A.
-Inc., and Hyzon Motors Inc. (NASDAQ: HYZN) today announced they are collaborating to commercialize operations of a green waste-to-hydrogen production facility in Richmond intended to supply hydrogen fuel to transportation markets in Northern California.
+PINEDALE, Wyo. and HOUSTON, Jan.
+9, 2023 /PRNewswire/ -- Raven SR Inc. (Raven SR), a renewable fuels company, Chevron New Energies, a division of Chevron U.S.A.
+Inc., a subsidiary of Chevron Corporation (NYSE: CVX), and Hyzon Motors Inc. (NASDAQ: HYZN) today announced they are collaborating to commercialize operations of a green waste-to-hydrogen production facility in Richmond intended to supply hydrogen fuel to transportation markets in Northern California.

 The facility will be owned by a newly formed company, Raven SR S1 LLC (Raven SR S1).
 Raven SR will be the operator of the facility, which is targeted to come online in the first quarter of 2024.
 Chevron holds a 50% equity stake in Raven SR 1.
 Raven SR holds a 30% stake and Hyzon owns the remaining 20%.